-The Johan Skytte Institute of Political Studies offers students the opportunity to study abroad as long as it is connected to their current study programme.
+In a globalized job market, young professionals need to find ways to stand out among their peers and start building their professional profiles even during their studies.
+To this end, while pursuing their degrees, the Skytte Institute offers students the opportunity to study abroad as long as it is connected to their current study programme.

-Students can use contracts between universities and the Erasmus higher education programme to study abroad.
-In both cases, the student does not have to pay for tuition and will generally receive a scholarship.
-Additionally, a student can use different scholarships to apply to other universities.
+For going to study abroad, the student normally does not have to pay for tuition abroad and will generally receive a scholarship.
 The student remains a student at the University of Tartu while taking part of a student exchange programme, meaning that the student is not pursuing a degree in another country.

 BelgiumKatholieke Universiteit Leuven